 If you have a small storage space, you might want to consider renting a storage unit.
 Liquidation pallets are heavy, and you will need help and resources to move them around.

 That being said, the next is to find to organize your inventory in an efficient manner.
-It includes:

 - Removing the products from pallets.

 - Checking the items to verify that you received everything specified on the manifest.

 - Inspecting the products to make sure they are in working condition and there is no damage.